azu/design-loop/README.md

 - **Single Window Workflow** — Preview and Claude Code terminal side by side in one browser tab.
 Replaces the three-app workflow (terminal + editor + browser).
 - **File Upload** — Drag-and-drop or paste images and files to include in design instructions.
 - **Dev Server Proxy** — Transparent proxy that preserves HMR/WebSocket connections and injects the selection overlay.
-- **Config File** — `.design-loop.json` for project-specific settings: dev server command, design tokens, and framework options.
+- **Config File** (Experimental) — `.design-loop.json` for project-specific settings: dev server command, design tokens, and framework options.

 ## Prerequisites